Estimate Time8 Min

 Whatever you call it, the solo 401(k) is known for its high contribution limits that let people with no employees except a spouse who earns income from a business save a lot for retirement.
 That includes freelancers and gig workers to sole proprietors, LLCs (limited liability corporations), S corporations, C corporations, business owners, and partnerships with no employees.

 While those are the absolute maximums that can be contributed to a solo 401(k), the amount you can contribute may be different.
 That's because solo 401(k)s come with a little nuance.
 With a solo 401(k), you can make contributions in 2 ways: as the employee and as the employer.
-Each portion of that equation has a different limit that adds up to that hypothetical max of $66,000 or $73,500 for those 50 or older.
+Each portion of that equation has a different limit that adds up to that hypothetical max of $69,000, or $76,500, which includes catch-up contributions, for those 50 or older.

 Fidelity Smart Money